ngwells/Coursera-Week3-Assignment-Tidy-Data/README.md

 I think the most complicated function i use is aggreate or a reg ex expression.
 All tables could be easy read in with data.table.

-The code is commented with the activity.
 I hope you enjoy.

+The code is commented with the activity. buuuuut....
+The program:
+Loads the each data file.
+Merges the data together.
+Adds the Subject ID.
+Calcuates the mean value for each subject and activity.

+Nathan